peznauts/cloudstream/README.md

 virtual environment.

-In order to add stream relay endpoints, create a file named `stream-vars.yaml` in the provided **private-vars** directory.
+In order to add stream relay endpoints, create a file named `stream-vars.yaml` in either the provided directory in this repo, **private-vars**, or in a secure location on your local file system.
 In this file you can add you private credentials and stream data.

 * The option `rtmpEndpoints` is a list and used to add relay endpoints.
 Every endpoint within this relay scheme will be part of the simulcast.

 > The following is an example of what the `stream-vars.yaml` could look like.